jupyter-book/mystmd/docs/cross-references.md

 ### Header Targets

-To add labels to a header use `(my-section)=` before the header, these can then be used in markdown links and `{ref}` roles.
+To add labels to a header use `(my-section)=` before the header, these can then be used in markdown links and {myst:role}`ref` roles.
 This is helpful if you want to quickly insert links to other parts of your book.
 Referencing a heading will show the heading and the subsequent two pieces of content[^3], unless a header is encountered.

 [^3]: The content could be a single paragraph, a figure, table or list.
 It can also be fully interactive content, with cross-references to other content, allowing you to nest and follow references easily!